brighthr/slate/source/includes/Rota/_rota.md

 # Rota

-The Rota API allows you to fetch or create rotas and shifts.
+The Rota API allows you to interact with rotas and shifts.

 ## Copy Rota